 When a military spouse is unable to continue an employment relationship because of the military service member's permanent change of military station or the military spouse loses employment as a result of the military service member's discharge from the military, then the cessation of employment meets the termination component of the definition of dislocated worker.
 The military spouse's cessation of employment due to the military service member's permanent change of military station or their discharge from the military can also be considered to meet the "unlikely to return to a previous industry or occupation" criterion of the definition of dislocated worker.
 This criterion of the definition of dislocated worker recognizes the breadth of job types and considers whether the individual is likely to return to either their prior industry or (not "and") occupation.
 Furthermore, the phrase specifically uses the term "unlikely" to return; thus, the standard for determining the likelihood of return is not absolute; instead, it is a matter of judgment based on relevant circumstances.
-In the majority of cases, the circumstances in which military spouses are required to leave a job/occupation as a result of the military service member's transfer do not position the spouse to return immediately to their previous industry or occupation, particularly at the same level for one or more of following reasons.
+In the majority of cases, the circumstances in which military spouses are required to leave a job/occupation as a result of the military service member's transfer do not https://dol.nebraska.gov/ReemploymentServices/Training/WIOA/Policies.